rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 (See <https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#_the_three_states> for the difference between the two.)

 This means you have made changes since the last time you made a commit.
-To be able to rebase, either commit your changes, or make a temporary commit called a "stash" to have them still not be commited when you finish rebasing.
+To be able to rebase, either commit your changes, or make a temporary commit called a "stash" to have them still not be committed when you finish rebasing.
 You may want to configure git to make this "stash" automatically, which will prevent the "cannot rebase" error in nearly all cases: